 - Do they have a vested interest in discouraging you from doing the project?

-Contractors may play Negative Nellies because they want your business, so you may not want to rely on their advice alone.
-However, if your best friend who is handy says the project is a nightmare, you might want to give some thought to his or her words.
+Contractors may play Negative Nellies because they want your business, so don’t rely on their advice alone.
+However, if your best friend who is handy says the project is a nightmare, give some thought to her words.

-Sometimes, you might be completely capable of finishing a home renovation on your own, but that doesn’t mean you should still attempt the project.
+Even if you are capable of finishing a home renovation on your own, that doesn’t mean you should attempt the project.

-If you already have a full schedule of work and family obligations, how much time are you really going to be able to devote to the renovation?
-And will you really want to live with your kitchen being a construction site for months on end?
-If your answers are “not much” and “no,” then you should call a pro.
+If you already have a full schedule of work and family obligations, how much time are you going to devote to the renovation?
+Will you want to live with your kitchen being a construction site for months on end?
+If your answers are “not much” and “no,” call a pro.